 He was.

-You you think you're you're asking me, are the weak and the stupid winning?
+You think, you're asking me, are the weak and the stupid winning?

 And give me an example besides Al Gore.

-He is he's he's he's he's reduced to he doesn't know it, but he's a laughing stock to millions of Americans.
+He's reduced to, he doesn't know it, but he's a laughingstock to millions of Americans.

-Well, I I worry that the fact that Oprah is giving him time, that's going to give him a new army of people under Oprah's wing that will that will harvest him and move forward with him.
+Well, I worry that the fact that Oprah is giving him time, that's going to give him a new army of people under Oprah's wing that will harvest him and move forward with him.

-And another example with what you talked about giving giving credence to the homeless people and fearing that they're offended at the smell of something they can't afford.
+And another example with what you talked about, giving credence to the homeless people and fearing that they're offended at the smell of something they can't afford.

-These that the people uh somehow they're gaining control of have control of the media and they're gaining control of our young people, and it scares me to death.
+These types of people somehow they're gaining control of, have control of the media and they're gaining control of our young people, and it scares me to death.

-I I I don't think that it's uh I'm not weak to say that Darwin, and by the way, uh we're not even talking evolution here, folks.
+I don't think that it's, I'm not going to say that Darwin, and by the way, we're not even talking evolution here, folk.

-Okay, I want to get anywhere near that.
+I don't want to get anywhere near that.

 I'm simply addressing the survival of the fittest business.

-Um the uh the uh strong will survive, the weak uh will be exploited, plundered, and then eventually buried.
+The weak will be exploited, plundered, and eventually buried.

-Uh it might look that way to you, but I I think I think what's happening is that the strong are standing down.
+It might look that way to you, but I think what's happening is that the strong are standing down.

 The strong are just getting stupid.

-They're being laden with guilt uh each and every day.
+They're being laden with guilt each and every day.

-But let's let's let's lose the example, and this is going to touch on some nerves, I warn you people.
+But let's lose the example, and this is going to touch on some nerves, I warn you, people.

 But I want to go back to the example of the bear that mauled a family, killed a little girl, and mauled the two parents.

-Now, uh I watched this story be discussed on the Fox News channel with an anchor at infobe asking an animal expert if this meant that the bear was retarded or maybe mentally unstable.
+Now, I watched this story be discussed on the Fox News channel with an anchorette info babe asking an animal expert if this meant that the bear was retarded or maybe mentally unstable.

 This is what bears do.

-Now, if people think that they can go out where Smoky the Bear is, and it's gonna sit around and if they see a bear, oh look, mommy, is it gonna be there to help him put out forced fire if one starts?
+Now, if people think that they can go out where Smokey the Bear is and is going to sit around, and if they see a bear, oh, look, mommy, is it going to be there to help them put out forest fire if one starts?

-Or is he gonna come in and try to get inside the car like we've seen in the TV commercials?
+Or he's going to come in and try to get inside the car like we've seen in the TV commercials and so forth.

 Bears, it does not mean they're retarded when they do what they do.

-And if a bunch of humans are gonna go out and pretend to be sitting ducks or actually be sitting ducks, who's smart and who's stupid and who's weak?
+And if a bunch of humans are going to go out and pretend to be sitting ducks or actually be sitting ducks, who's smart and who's stupid and who's weak?

 The bear's doing what the bear does.

-If we refuse to recognize the threats that we face when we face them, if we refuse to recognize who the quote unquote enemy is in any given circumstance, uh I would I would say that that uh the stronger are winning.
+If we refuse to recognize the threats that we face when we face them, if we refuse to recognize who the quote-unquote enemy is in any given circumstance, I would say that the stronger are winning.

-We are making ourselves weak, and we're doing it uh with a tremendous number of liberal, touchy-feely emotional type influences led by guilt.
+We are making ourselves weak, and we're doing it with a tremendous number of liberal, touchy-feely, emotional-type influences led by guilt.

-Take you your your example of the story in San Francisco.
+Take your example of the story in San Francisco.

-This this is something that really occupies a lot of people's minds out there.
+This is something that really occupies a lot of people's minds out there.

 Whether or not we could put strips that smell like cookies at a bus stop in order to beautify bus stops.